MicrosoftDocs/well-architected/well-architected/resiliency/regions-availability-zones.md

 > [!IMPORTANT]
 > Mission-critical workloads should use both multiple availability zones *and* multiple regions.
 For more information about the considerations that you should give when designing mission-critical workloads, see [Mission-critical workload documentation](../mission-critical/index.yml).

+### How Azure services support deployment approaches

+It's important to understand the specific details of the Azure services that you use.
+For example, some Azure services require that you configure their availability zone configuration when you first deploy the resource, while others support changing the deployment approach later.
+Similarly, some service features might not be available with every deployment approach.

+To learn more about the specific deployment options and approaches to consider for each Azure service, visit the [Reliability hub](/azure/reliability/reliability-guidance-overview).

 ## Examples